 Octavium, 8/F, One Chinachem Central, 22 Des Voeux Road Central, Central | (+852) 2111 9395

-Pici is almost always packed to the rafters at all of their locations, and for good reason: their menu features affordable and unpretentious takes on the ultimate Italian comfort food—homemade pasta.
-The rotational lunch menu is a steal, consisting of a starter, main, and dessert for just $158.
-We absolutely can't get enough of the burrata, the sizzling individual trays of lasagna, and perfect pots of tiramisu.
+Pici is almost always packed to the rafters at all of its locations, and for good reason: its menu features affordable and unpretentious takes on the ultimate Italian comfort food—homemade pasta.
+The rotational lunch menu is a steal, consisting of a starter, main, and dessert.
+We absolutely can’t get enough of the burrata, the sizzling individual trays of lasagna, and perfect pots of tiramisu.
 Pici is the place to go for a satisfying carb-load, and we’ve never left without having to loosen our belts.

 The breadsticks here are so delicious that they named the restaurant after them.
 Following a renovation a few years ago, this longstanding favourite is classier than ever with the same sweeping views of our iconic harbour.
 The signature Grissini breadsticks are baked fresh in-house daily and served alongside meals with fragrant extra-virgin olive oil and house-blended balsamic vinegar.
-The Italian country classics on offer at Grissini are even more impressive than the scenery outside, particularly the soft and succulent ravioli capresi that is made following Chef Marcello Scognamiglio’s family recipe, and steamed instead of boiled.
+The Italian country classics on offer at Grissini are even more impressive than the scenery outside, particularly the soft and succulent buffalo ricotta and mozzarella stuffed bottoni.

 The dishes carry a distinctly Mediterranean flavour, as Chef Marcello is from the southern Campania region, so seafood is another must-try here.
 Be sure to make room for dessert though, as the gelato is homemade and the tiramisu is served to you from a bowl.
 For the vino lovers, go for an Italian wine pairing from the two-storey wine cellar with floor-to-ceiling vinothéque.